filecoin-project/filecoin-docs/content/en/developers/smart-contracts/hardhat/index.md

 - Filecoin API Examples: contracts demonstrating how to use the [Filecoin API](#filecoin-apis) in Solidity to access storage deals and other Filecoin-specific functions.
 - Filecoin Mock APIs: contracts that mock the Filecoin APIs intended for faster prototyping.

+#### Filecoin API Examples

+- `FilecoinMarketConsumer.sol`: shows how to get data on specific deals.
+It's a great way to become acquainted with the Filecoin Solidity API and write logic around existing deals.
+- ` DealRewarder.sol`: based on [the `deal-bounty-contract` repository](https://github.com/lotus-web3/deal-bounty-contract/).

+    It demonstrates how to set a bounty for a Filecoin Piece CID, which represents a piece of data that's been turned into a CAR file to store on Filecoin.
+Once the Piece CID has been successfully stored with a storage provider, the contract will send the bounty reward to the storage client who made the deal.

+{{< alert >}}
+You can use the [Lotus CLI to make a storage deal](https://lotus.filecoin.io/tutorials/lotus/store-and-retrieve/set-up/) on the Filecoin Hyperspace testnet.
+{{< /alert >}}

 ## Filecoin APIs

 The primary advantage of the Filecoin EVM runtime over other EVM-based chains is the ability to access Filecoin storage deals.
 This can be done in the Filecoin EVM runtime using the [Filecoin.sol library](https://github.com/Zondax/filecoin-solidity).
 This library is maintained by [Zondax](https://zondax.ch/).